 Feedzai's AI solutions are used across various geographies, serving clients in North America, Europe, Australia, Asia, and South America.
-The core application of AI in Feedzai's systems is fraud detection, but the company also develops tools for anti-money laundering (AML).
+The core application of AI in Feedzai's systems is fraud detection, but the company also develops tools for anti-money-laundering (AML).

-Sérgio emphasises that AI systems at Feedzai are primarily designed to automatically classify transactions, flagging suspicious activities, and helping financial institutions prevent fraud in real time.
+transactions, flagging suspicious activities, and helping financial institutions prevent fraud in real time.
 This work has a profound ethical dimension, particularly when considering fairness and transparency.